Who Cares about the Environment? Environment Attitudes and Priorities in the City of Glenorchy

 Investigation of a Food Organics and Garden Organics (FOGO) Kerbside Waste Collection - Community Feedback Report

-As part of Glenorchy City Council’s review of its Waste Management Strategy 2013-2023, Council is currently considering the introduction of a kerbside Food Organics Garden Organics (FOGO) bin collection service.
+As part of Glenorchy City Council’s review of its Waste Management Strategy 2013-2023, Council is investigated the introduction of a kerbside Food Organics Garden Organics (FOGO) bin collection service.

 Tolosa Park Dam Redevelopment